RiskAdjustment101/potential-pancake/docs/GITHUB_SECRETS.md

 1. **SUPABASE_ACCESS_TOKEN**
    - Get from: https://supabase.com/dashboard/account/tokens
-   - Create a new access token with appropriate permissions
+   - Create a new personal access token
-   - This authenticates the Supabase CLI
+   - This authenticates the Supabase CLI with the Management API

-2. **SUPABASE_PROJECT_ID**
+2. **SUPABASE_PROJECT_REF**
-   - Your project ID: `lodmtemrzvmiihfoidrt`
+   - Your project reference ID: `lodmtemrzvmiihfoidrt`
-   - Found in your Supabase project settings
+   - Found in your Supabase project URL or Settings

-3. **SUPABASE_DB_URL**
+3. **SUPABASE_DB_PASSWORD**
-   - Format: `postgresql://postgres:[YOUR-PASSWORD]@db.lodmtemrzvmiihfoidrt.supabase.co:5432/postgres`
+   - Your Postgres `postgres` user password
    - Get from: Supabase Dashboard > Settings > Database
-   - Use the "Connection string" (not the pooler URL)
+   - This is the database password, NOT an API key
-   - Replace `[YOUR-PASSWORD]` with your database password
+   - If forgotten, you can reset it from the dashboard

 ## How to Add Secrets to GitHub